 Once in the laboratory, to mount the case using the bite stick, the bite stick is put in place between the models, just as it was in the mouth, and the models are arranged in the articulator so that both the left and right sides of the stick are the same distance from the table top (parallel to the table top).
 Once the models are mounted using the bite stick, we can now place the incisal edge position/ occlusal plane level to the horizon, regardless of the intraoral condition.

 Taking a stick bite is quick and easy.
 The expense of the minimal time required for making this simple, but valuable tool is far outweighed by the value of preventing inaccurate wax-ups and final restorations.

 Bite Stick Technique

-3. Inject syringe material over the lower anterior teeth and ensure it is enough to express onto the facial side when the patient closes
+- Inject syringe material between the anterior teeth and ensure it is enough to express onto the facial side when the patient closes.

-6. Place a brush into the syringe material and position it level to the horizon.
+- Place your stick of choice into the syringe material and position it level to the horizon.

 What Type Of Smile Does Your Patient Desire?